AlexBethel/metronome/README.md

 * Right: Increase tempo
 * Left: Decrease tempo
 * "q": Quit

-TODO: Add more controls.
-It should be possible to:
-* Set the tempo to an arbitrary number.
+* "g": Prompts for a tempo, and sets the metronome's tempo accordingly.
+(Not yet implemented.)
-* Tap a key at a specific tempo, and have the metronome automatically match the tempo you tap at.
+* ",": Enter "tap" mode.
+Pressing this key repeatedly causes the metronome to match the tempo you tap at.
+(Not yet implemented.)

-TODO: Add visual indicators.